Joseph21-6147/SDL2-based-game-engine---Javidx9-inspired/README.md

 (see: https://github.com/OneLoneCoder/olcPixelGameEngine).
 It's interface is deliberately kept very close to that of the PGE, so that programs can be ported from the one to the other quite easily.

-The SGE is not complete in it's functionality when compared with the PGE.
+The SGE is not complete in it's functionality in comparison with the PGE.
 On the other hand, the SGE offers some features that are not available in the PGE.
-In particual the ability to work with multiple windows was the main reason for me to develop the SGE.
+In particual the ability to work with multiple windows was the main reason for me to create the SGE.

 This code is completely free to use, change, rewrite or get inspiration from.
 At the same time, there's no warranty that this code is free of bugs.
 If you use (any part of) this code, you accept each and any risk or